 Overview:

-We created a Markov microsimulation model to examine the following: 1) the time needed to deliver shared decision-making for all high-priority preventive interventions to a representative population of patients; as compared to 2) the time available for providing preventive services across a representative sample of PCPs.
-Our goal was to assess the extent to which different PCPs with different work ethics are able to accomplish this task.
-As long as a few hearty PCPs are able to accomplish SDM for all high-priority prevention, goading the rest to do so should be straightforward.
-Social shaming by comparing PCPs to their more successful peers is a well-established and effective method for modifying the behavior of lazy PCPs [refs].
+We created a Monte Carlo microsimulation model to examine the following: 1) time needed to deliver SDM for all preventive interventions recommended by the generally conservative USPSTF to a representative panel of 2000 patients for a mature PCP practice; as compared to 2) the time available for PCPs to provide such care, using a representative sample that accounted for PCP laziness (ie, total work hours).
+As long as a few hearty souls can accommodate SDM for all highly-recommended prevention, coercing the rest to do so should be straightforward.
+Public shaming is a well-established and effective method for motivating the lazy [refs], if accompanied by severe punishment of stragglers.
 Next, we examined how PCPs allocate work and non-work time across a typical day [refs] to identify potential targets for shoring up deficits in delivering SDM for high-priority preventive care.
-Finally, compelled by common practice in this research area, we looked at theoretical downsides of piling on more tasks in terms of PCP burnout, a widely overused surrogate measure of dubious clinical importance.
+Finally, compelled by common practice in this research area (and to set targets for our PCP replacement strategies), we looked at theoretical downsides of piling on more tasks in terms of PCP burnout, an oft-used surrogate measure of dubious clinical importance.

 Microsimulation Model:

-[Jim to add some sentences here].
-Time inputs were intentionally made highly conservative (i.e., too short).
-In other words, they ignore clinical reality.
-However, this is a standard approach and reasonable to do since PCPs are used to having obvious clinical realities severely downplayed.
+In brief, we first setup a realistic provider panel by pretending that PCPS manage fewer patients than they actually do (i.e. 2000 per year) by randomly selecting from the NHANES patient population and visits were randomly assigned by random draws from age-sex visit frequencies.
+For each respondent, we estimated the total time needed for prevention and SDM by determining what preventive services were needed at a given visit and summing preventive and SDM times at each visit.
+We simulated a mature panel by building 10 years of visits under realistic panel retention and replacement rates.
+Time inputs were intentionally made highly conservative (i.e., they ignore clinical reality), however, minimizing new PCP tasks is a standard methodology .
 For a more detailed description of the model, its inputs, and references, see Supplementary Table x.

 Analyses:

-We assessed the face validity of key model outputs to ensure the model was performing well and providing the basis for reasonable total time estimates, estimating 95% CIs for all model-derived times using ##.
-We analyzed PCP variation by assessing the prevention-time-deficit (amount of time available minus amount of time needed) across PCPs in the study population, calculating the proportion of PCPs able to stay above water (i.e., no accumulating time-deficit).
-In sensitivity analyses, we assessed the extent to which PCPs could provide all preventive care under several different assumptions about the number of services and the time it takes to provide them.
-We also analyzed the impact of the additional hours of work-time on rates of PCP burnout by ##.
+We assessed the face validity of key model outputs to ensure the model was performing well and providing the basis for reasonable total time estimates, estimating model precision accounting for uncertainty in baseline inputs.
+We iteratively reanalyzed our model estimates, to ensure that they agreed with our pre-existing biases, and when failing to do so, we tweaked our inputs accordingly.
+We analyzed PCP variation by assessing the prevention-time-space-deficit (PTSD, amount of distortion surrounding a PCP due to time-space needed exceeding time-space available ) across PCPs in the study population, calculating the proportion of PCPs able to stay above water (i.e., no PTSD).
+In sensitivity analyses, we explored the impact of various corner-cutting strategies.
+We also analyzed the impact of the additional hours of work-time on rates of PCP burnout by estimating burnout rates for a given number of hours worked.
+Hours worked were estimated based on the, perhaps overly generous assumption, that PCPs can’t stop seeing sick people and then estimating the number of hours needed for prevention/SDM from our model.
+Of note, in a perhaps ominous note for PCPs— it took our snappy computer (which assuredly did not take any bathroom breaks) most of a day just to simulate this nonsense.

 Results